DeepLearningClub/pasteur-gpu-cluster/README.md

 # do not use sudo here
 pip install keras --user --upgrade
 ```
+* Note: everything installed with pip should be automatically loaded when you have Python module loaded.

 ### Test installation on the submission node
 As mentioned, do not run your actuall code on the submission node, but you can run a shell to test your installation:
 ```